Skip to content

 Kubernetes User Access

-NOTE: This is a temporary solution and access should be disabled once the issue with Dex is resolved.
+This is a temporary solution and access should be disabled once the issue with Dex is resolved.

 If Dex is broken, you can manually create a kubeconfig file for a user.
-While there are different ways to create kubeconfig files, we will will use the X.509 client certificates with OpenSSL.
+While there are different ways to create kubeconfig files, we will use the X.509 client certificates with OpenSSL.
 Follow the steps below to create a user kubeconfig file.

 1. Create a private key: